promokit/envato-statement/README.md

 ## Description

-The Envato Statement is an app to display income of an Envato account.
-The app displays information in comparison mode, like today-yesterday, current week-previous week, and so on to give a picture of sales dynamic.
+The "Envato Statement" is an app to display income statement of your Envato account.
+The app display information blocks in comparison mode.
+"Today – Yesterday", "Current Week – Previous Week", and so on to give a picture of sales dynamic.

 Developed using Envato.js library https://www.npmjs.com/package/envato